 This mat is great because you can make it any shape that fits you living space, and spills, spit up, and diaper contents can be easily cleaned and sanitized.
 I love to place Roey’s Monica + Andy Always blanket on top (all 3 of my kids have one!) because the size is perfect!

 To be honest, I didn’t love the boppy for breastfeeding, but I used it all the time with baby.
 It’s great for tummy time, lounging, and learning to sit up as a cushion!
-The newborn lounger is a staple and Beesie lived on it during awake time in the beginning.
+The newborn lounger has been recalled.
 Baby should be awake and supervised when in this item.
 Follow guidelines for ages.

 SkipHop Activity Center